Wisdom Tooth Extraction

 You want to avoid any foods which may get stuck in the extraction site.
 This includes anything with small seeds like strawberry or popcorn.
 It is best to stick to a soft diet for the first few days.
 On the second day you may start warm salt water rinses, this will help keep your mouth clean and promote faster healing.

 Prevention of swelling is key.
-As soon as you get home place ice pack 15 minutes on and 15 minutes off.
-If you wait for the swelling to come and then try ice packs you wont notice a big difference.
-It is important to try prevent the swelling in the first place.
+Place ice pack 15 minutes on and 15 minutes off.
+If you wait for the swelling to come and then try ice packs you won't notice a big difference.
+It is important to try to prevent the swelling in the first place.
 We provide all patients with ice packs immediately following any surgery.
 The pain and swelling will usually peak by about 72 hours and then subside.

 All patients respond differently.
 It could take anywhere from a couple of days to a couple of weeks or longer to fully heal.
 If you notice unusual pain or swelling contact your dentist immediately.
-If you are a patient at Summerlea Dental, we offer a 24 hour emergency line, simply call the office and press”0″ when you hear the recording.
+If you are a patient at Summerlea Dental, you will be given Dr. Jomha’s direct line, you are welcome to call or text with questions.

 You should return to see us in about a week to make sure everything is healing properly.
 You may also have some stubborn partially dissolved stitches that we need to manually remove for you.